 - When I am running on the road, I don’t greet everyone I meet, however, I would always greet runners who are running at that very moment I am running.
 The reason for that is that I understand their hardship and they understand mine.
 We may not have the same objectives or running at the same direction but we are connected by action, and that is running.

 - You stick to your run.

 - One of the greatest disciplines I have learned in running is that I should never compete with anyone.
 When I am running I only have myself to beat.
-I don’t compete with a random strangers.
-If he is faster than me, well, let him go, I don’t where they are going and where they come from.
+I don’t compete with random strangers.
+If he is faster than me, well, let him go, I don’t know where they are going and where they come from.
 Why should I stress myself?
 I am only running my course.
 This is great lesson.
 In life my life is mine.
-Just because my friends have gotten rich does not necessary mean I should rich.
-Just because they are married and I am not does not me that I should now pursue a marriage partner.
+Just because my friends have gotten rich does not necessary mean I should be rich.
+Just because they are married and I am not does not mean that I should now pursue a marriage partner.
 I am not in a competition.
 I stick to my lane.